Ferlab-Ste-Justine/ferio/Workflow.md

 ## Runtime

 When a node runs, it will:
-- Listen on pool change if updated: Synchronize on pool change + start minio
+- Listen on server pools change if updated: Synchronize on server pools change + start minio
 - Listen on binary update and if updated: Synchronize on binary update + start minio

 # Synchronization tasks